-Chances are you already have some background information about the customer you’re dealing with on file.
+Chances are you already have some background information about the angry customer you’re dealing with on file.
 But you should take it a step further and ask them other questions, even ones unrelated to the problem, that can help you better connect with them.

 When they’re speaking about the issue itself, ask plenty of follow-up questions and paraphrase what they’ve said back to them.

 This way, you can show them that their concerns are being listened to while also avoiding any misunderstandings at the same time.
 Making the customer feel heard is really important when dealing with dissatisfied customers.

 Offer clear explanations to soften the blow of bad news